CIS565-Fall-2013/Project2-Pathtracer/README.md

 The OBJ mesh loader I am using TinyObjLoader from [https://github.com/syoyo/tinyobjloader](https://github.com/syoyo/tinyobjloader "TinyOBJLoader"), which is a simple, robust and easy to use library.
 Then I added the triangle intersection function for testing the ray intersect with triangle in the mesh.
 Due to the ability of my graphic card, it cannot load a large mesh file.

+The subsurface scattering, I am using the dipole light source method to represent multiple scattering.
+Please refer this paper for more information about subsurface scattering [A Practical Model for Subsurface Light Transport](http://graphics.ucsd.edu/~henrik/papers/bssrdf/)

+Interactive camera, using the w, a, s, d to move the camera forward, left, backward and right.
+Using the move drag to rotate the camera.

 **Performance Evaluation:**